manon42bcn/webserver/websrv/readmes/WebserverCache.md

     - `key`: The unique identifier for the cache entry.
     - `entry`: The entry data to be cached.

+#### `void remove(const std::string& key)`

+Removes a specific entry from the cache based on the provided key.
+This method allows you to delete a cache entry if it is no longer needed, thus freeing up space for new entries.
+This method should be call when a cached path or content returns an error.

+**Parameters**:
+- `key` (`const std::string&`): The key associated with the cache entry that needs to be removed.

 ## Private Members

 ### `_capacity` (size_t)